 The midwife holds a weekly clinic at the Surgery on Tuesday afternoons and all doctors will see antenatal patients during surgery times following the midwife’s request.
 Please allow 20 minute appointments for these reviews.

 Child Immunisation Clinic

-These clinics cover from birth to school age and are carried out by practice nurse Lyn Tarn, by appointment.
+These clinics cover from birth to school age and are carried out by practice nurse Lyn Tarn and Elizabeth Buckland, by appointment.
 Should you have any concerns regarding immunisations the medical team will be happy to discuss any issues.